 Contact Morristown Child Custody and Visitation Rights Attorney today

 At Jacobs Berger, our child custody attorneys have extensive experience helping clients navigate the child custody process by addressing the unique needs and concerns in Morris County towns such as Morristown, Madison, Denville, Randolph, Rockaway, Morris Township and all of Northern New Jersey.

-To speak with one of our qualified family law and divorce attorneys in a confidential and comprehensive case assessment, please contact us online or through our Morristown offices by dialing (973) 710-4366 today.
+To speak with one of our qualified family law and divorce attorneys in a strategic planning session, please contact us online or through our Morristown offices by dialing (973) 710-4366 today.